Startup Culture: Definition, Importance, How to Build

 Select Ideal Candidates to Join Your Startup

 Entrepreneurs can embrace the essence of tech startup culture in their hiring process.
-It's essential to go beyond considering only an impressive resume when bringing new talent aboard.
+It's essential to go beyond considering only an impressive resume when bringing new talent aboard, regardless of whether you're hiring a CTO or an office manager.
 The key lies in assessing whether an individual aligns with your startup's unique ethos.

 Choose Collaborative Synergy Over Rigid Hierarchy